integrated-land-simulator/model_description/descript/matsiro_snow.md

 ### 8.3.5 Redivision of snow layer and rediagnosis of temperature

-When the snow water equivalent is updated, the snow-covered ratio is rediagnosed by [Eq.
-(210)](#eq210) and the mass of each layer is redivided by [Eq.
-(212) to (214)](#eq212).
+When the snow water equivalent is updated, the snow-covered ratio is rediagnosed as described in the section 8.1 and the mass of each layer is redivided as described in the section 8.2.
 The temperature in each redivided layer is rediagnosed so that the energy is conserved as follows:

 $$
 T\_{Sn\_{(k)}}^{\mathrm{new}} = \left(